Neloreck/redux-cbd/README.md

   @Bind()
   public changeAuthenticationStatus(): void {
-    this.state.authState = { ...this.state.authState, isAuthenticated: !this.state.authState.isAuthenticated };
+    this.context.authState = { ...this.context.authState, isAuthenticated: !this.context.authState.isAuthenticated };
     this.update();
   }

   @Bind()
   public setUser(user: string): void {
-    this.state.authState = { ...this.state.authState, user };
+    this.context.authState = { ...this.context.authState, user };
     this.update();
   }